Briojas/CL-EA-MQTT-Relay/README.md

   - Choose an existing role or create a new one
   - Click Create Function
 - Under Function code, select "Upload a .zip file" from the Code entry type drop-down
-- Click Upload and select the `cl-ea.zip` file
+- Click Upload and select the `cl-ea-mqtt.zip` file
 - Change the Handler to `main.lambda_handler`
 - Save